KaMI-tools-project/KaMi-lib/README.md

 ## :octopus: License and contact

 Distributed under [MIT](./LICENSE) license.
 The dependencies used in the project are also distributed under compatible license.

-Mail authors and contact : Alix Chagué (alix.chague@inria.fr) and Lucas Terriel (lucas.terriel@inria.fr)
+Mail authors and contact: Alix Chagué (alix.chague@inria.fr) and Lucas Terriel (lucas.terriel@inria.fr)

-Special thanks : Hugo Scheithauer (hugo.scheithauer@inria.fr)
+Special thanks: Hugo Scheithauer (hugo.scheithauer@inria.fr)

-*Kami* is developed and maintained by authors (2021-2022, first version named Kraken-Benchmark in 2020) with contributions of [ALMAnaCH](http://almanach.inria.fr/index-en.html) at [Inria](https://www.inria.fr/en) Paris.
+*KaMI* is developed and maintained by authors (2021-2022, first version named Kraken-Benchmark in 2020) with contributions of [ALMAnaCH](http://almanach.inria.fr/index-en.html) at [Inria](https://www.inria.fr/en) Paris.